3 Ways AccuLynx Helps Contractors Meet OSHA Roofing Standards

 • Ensure all team members understand safety measures, no matter their preferred language, with Spanish-English translation.

-• Easily relay urgent updates, confirm task completion, or share critical safety information directly from the job file with integrated texting.
+• Easily relay urgent updates, confirm task completion, or share critical safety information directly to team supervisors.

 These tools ensure that everyone on the team stays informed.